dndworld/dndworld.github.io/character-building/cc-rules.md

 >
 > - You cannot use Standard Array/Point Buy after rolling.
 > - You can switch to rolling from Standard Array/Point Buy if you are still in the character creation phase.

-### Backgrounds
-> Please note that some background features will have no effect on this server, e.g. The Retainers feature for the Knight and Noble background variant.

-**Disallowed Backgrounds**
-- Custom Background rule
-- *Baldur's Gate* backgrounds (except Faceless)
-- *Guildmaster's Guide to Ravnica* backgrounds
-- *The Wild Beyond the Witchlight* backgrounds
-- *Strixhaven* backgrounds
-- *Spelljammer* backgrounds
-- *Dragonlance* backgrounds
-- *Glory of the Giants* backgrounds
-- *Planescape* backgrounds
-- *The Book of Many Things* backgrounds

 ### Character Details